|

-Transport was revolutionized when the Wright brothers built the first successful motorized aircraft and Henry Ford made motorcars affordable to the masses with the Model T.
+Transport was revolutionized when the Wright brothers built the first successful motorized

-In 1901 Hubert Booth invents a compact and modern vacuum cleaner, in 1902 Willis Carrier invents the air conditioner and George Claude invents neon light, in 1903 William Coolidge invents ductile tungsten that is used in light bulbs, Mary Anderson invents windshield wipers and Edward Binney and Harold Smith invent crayons - can anyone alive today imagine a childhood without crayons?
+aircraft and Henry Ford made motorcars affordable to the masses with the Model T. In 1901 Hubert Booth invents a compact and modern vacuum cleaner, in 1902 Willis Carrier invents the air conditioner and George Claude invents neon light, in 1903 William Coolidge invents ductile tungsten that is used in light bulbs, Mary Anderson invents windshield wipers and Edward Binney and Harold Smith invent crayons - can anyone alive today imagine a childhood without crayons?
 In 1906 William Kellogg invents cornflakes, in 1908 Jacques Brandenberger invents cellophane and in 1909 G. Washington invents instant coffee.
+And last but far from least, Albert Einstein, one of the geniuses of the 20th century, not only turned physics on its head with his Theory of Relativity but also philosophy, inspiring relativism, the philosophy that claims that there is no absolute truth or right and wrong.
+That opposing viewpoints can have equal validity, relative to its historical and cultural frame of reference. |

 The Birth of Modern Painting